 Although originally from Western Washington State, I spent my college and early career years in Los Angeles.
-I am a proud community college transfer student from Pierce College, ultimately graduating from UCLA with a B.A. in Psychology.
+I am a proud community college transfer student, ultimately graduating from UCLA with a B.A. in Psychology.
 Finally, I earned an M.S. in Counseling, Marriage and Family Therapy from California State University, Northridge, where I developed the "Thriving After Mormonism" group therapy curriculum as my culminating experience.

 Since then, I have dedicated my career to serving religious trauma survivors and former cult members to heal their wounds.
 I established my private practice in 2023 so I could have the freedom to pursue my mission and best serve my clients.